 How Often To Change The Sand in Your Filter (And When It’s Time)

-You’ll have to change the sand in your filter every few years.
+You’ll have to change the sand in your filter every 3-5 years, depending on a few factors.
 The sharp edges of the sand are what helps to really grab debris, and after a few years of interacting with the rushing water in your filter, those edges become smooth and less efficient.
 So, it’s best to set a schedule and stick to it to avoid problems before they get started.

 But there are also some signs that indicate it’s time to change the sand.
 Some of the things to be alert for include: